rhao/space_invasion/GameDesignDoc.md

   * Help box and label.
     - Displays instructions and what each of the five items do.
   * Game output box
-    -Displays the user's name, number of lives, points, and errors.
+    - Displays the user's name, number of lives, points, and errors.
   * Game play scene
     - Game is actually implemented, played, and displayed here.
 This is under all the previous items.
  ![alt text](images/layout.JPG "Layout")